-Deposits from your linked checking account to your Cash Reserve account generally take 1 to 2 business days to complete, depending on the timing of the deposit and any bank holidays.
+Deposits from an external bank account to your Cash Reserve and checking accounts generally take 1 to 2 business days to complete, depending on the timing of the deposit and any bank holidays.
 You can also transfer funds from your taxable investing (example) accounts to your Cash Reserve.

 The Bottom Line

 Those who currently use Betterment’s investment services may enjoy Cash Reserve.
 If you have a large amount of cash and need more than the standard $250,000 in FDIC insurance, Betterment places your funds with four different program banks to protect up to $1,000,000 in deposits for individual accounts and $2,000,000 for joint accounts.
 And unlike traditional savings accounts, there’s no limit on the number of transfers you can make to and from your Cash Reserve account.

 You’ll find more competitive interest rates among the best high-yield savings accounts.
 Since Betterment isn’t an actual bank, your account options are limited.
 For example, the service doesn’t offer certificates of deposit or a money market account, and your checking account is limited.
 If you foresee a need to talk to a teller in person, Betterment won’t be the best choice for you as the service doesn’t have any physical branches.
 Even its phone customer service is limited to standard business days and business hours.

 Betterment.
 "Betterment Cash Reserve."
 Accessed April 23, 2020.